SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_From_Code_To_Product.md

 ## Prerequisites

-- A GitHub and SonarCloud Organization as set up as detailed under [Setting up your development environment in GitHub](xref:CICD_Tutorial_GitHub_Setting_Up_Organization) (Skyline employees can use <https://github.com/SkylineCommunicationsSandbox>)
+- A GitHub and SonarCloud Organization set up as detailed under [Setting up your development environment in GitHub](xref:CICD_Tutorial_GitHub_Setting_Up_Organization) (Skyline employees can use <https://github.com/SkylineCommunicationsSandbox>)
 - Runtime .NET SDK 8.0 ([download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0))
 - A staging DataMiner Agent that is accessible from your pipeline and that uses DataMiner version 10.3.0/10.3.2 or higher
 - [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)